-Relationship of Cost and with other Related Disciplines Management Accounting
+Relationship of Cost and Management Accounting with other Related Disciplines

-Q.2.1 2017 - May [7] RTP] (b), 2020 Distinguish Between State Accoun the difference between Cost Accounti ng and Management (4, 5 marks)
+Q. 3.1 20° RT 17 - May [7] P ] (b), 2020 - Nov [6] (a) Di sting uish Between State the difference between Cost Accounti ing and Management Accoun nting - (4, 5 marks)

-Diffe Difference Between Cost Accounting and Management Accounting S. No. Basis Cost Accounting Management Accounting

-1. Nature It records the quantitative aspect only.
+Diffe erence Betwee en Cost Accounting and Management Accounting S. No. Basis Cost Accounting Management Accounting 1.
+Nature It records the quantitative aspect only.
 It records both qualitative and quantitative aspect.
-2. Objective It provides information to management for planning and co-ordination.
-3. Area It only deals with cost Ascertainment.
+2. Objective It records the cost of producing a product and providing a service. ' 3.
+Area It only deals with cost Ascertainment.
 It is wider in scope as it includes F.A., budgeting, Tax, planning.
 4. Recording of Data It uses both past and present figures.
 It is focused with the projection of figures for future.
-5. Develop- ment It's development is related to industrial revolution.
-It develops in accordance to the need of modern business world.
-6. Rules and Regulation It follows certain principles and procedures for recording costs of different products. specific rules and
+5. Develop- ment It's development is related to industrial revolution. ' ' 6.
+Rules and Regulation It follows certain principles and procedures for recording costs of different products.
+It does not follow any specific rules and regulations.